ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 ---

 Jocelyn: “This table is filthy!
-Sultana bran, Weetabix, Rice Krispies&#8230; you name it, Isla has spilled it!”
+Sultana bran, Weetabix, Rice Krispies… you name it, Isla has spilled it!”
 Isla (thoughtfully): “I shall name it &#8216;Sandra’.”

 _June 2013_